MonRani/cost-function-predictive-model/README.md

-#Cost Function Predictive Model for Diastolic Blood Pressure
+Cost Function Predictive Model for Diastolic Blood Pressure:

-Linear Data
+Linear Data:
 In this section, we aim to develop a predictive model for diastolic blood pressure based on total blood cholesterol levels.
 The synthetic data set consists of 20 patients, with cholesterol levels denoted by x and diastolic blood pressure denoted by y.

 Steps: